Cancellara: History

-There are several hypotheses about the origin of Cancellara.
-Legend tells of a Roman leader named Pietro Cancellario who, after the defeat of Hannibal (III B.C.), retreated to the area and built a village there to which he gave the name Cancellara.
+A legendary account of the town's origin describes a Roman leader named Pietro Cancellario who, after the defeat of Hannibal in the 3rd century BC, retreated to the area and built a village, naming it Cancellara.

-Some claim that the founder of Cancellara was Petruccio Cancellario who lived in the 13th century, lord and founder also of Pietragalla, whose tomb is inside the chapel of St. Catherine of Alexandria in Cancellara.
+Some claim that the founder of Cancellara was the 13th century man Petruccio Cancellario, lord and founder also of Pietragalla, whose tomb is inside the chapel of St. Catherine of Alexandria in Cancellara.
 Others would derive the etymology of the name from the Latin "Ager cancellatus," meaning entrenched camp for prisoners of war, or from "Canculi," meaning traps used by hunters to catch wild animals.

 The origin of the village dates back to around the 10th-7th centuries BC.
 Excavations carried out in the nearby hill "Serra del Carpine" unearthed the remains of a necropolis from the 6th century B.C., which is a source of interest for the many archaeology enthusiasts.
 During that period Cancellara probably underwent Greek influence, coming from the Ionian coast through Serra di Vaglio; the grave goods unearthed are mostly indigenous with achromatic or sub-geometric pottery.